Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Results

-as $m,n \rightarrow \infty$. \end{theorem}
+as $m, n \rightarrow \infty$. \end{theorem}

 \begin{remark} Here we comment on some of the technical challenges that arise in proving Theorem \ref{thm:main}.
 First, we develop a theory of convergence for stratification trees by defining a novel metric on $\mathcal{S}_L$ based on the Frechet-Nikodym metric, and establish basic properties about the resulting metric space.
-In particular, we use this construction to show that a set of minimizers of $V(T)$ exists given our assumptions, and that $\hat{T}$ converges to this set of minimizers in an appropriate sense.
-For these results we exploit the properties of tree partitions for two purposes: First, we frequently exploit the fact that for a fixed index $k \in [K]$, the class of sets $\{S^{(-1)}(k): S \in \mathcal{S}_L\}$ consists of rectangles, and hence forms a VC class.
-Second, as explained in Remark \ref{rem:quotient}, every $T \in \mathcal{T}_L$ is in fact an equivalence class.
-Using the structure of tree partitions, we define a canonical representative of $T$ (see Definition \ref{def:canon}) which we use in our definitions.
+In particular, we use this construction to show that a set of minimizers of $V(T)$ exists given our assumptions, and that $\hat{T}_m$ converges to this set of minimizers in an appropriate sense.
+For these results we frequently exploit the fact that for a fixed index $k \in [K]$, the class of sets $\{S^{(-1)}(k): S \in \mathcal{S}_L\}$ consists of rectangles, and hence forms a VC class.

 Next, because Assumptions \ref{ass:indep_treat} and \ref{ass:unif_treat} impose so little on the dependence structure of the randomization procedure, it is not clear how to apply standard central limit theorems.
 When the stratification is fixed, \cite{bugni2017} establish asymptotic normality by essentially re-writing the sampling distribution of the estimator as a partial-sum process.
 In our setting the stratification is \emph{random}, and so to prove our result we generalize their construction in a way that allows us to re-write the sampling distribution of the estimator as a \emph{sequential empirical process} \citep[see][Section 2.12.1 for a definition]{van1996}.
-We then exploit the asymptotic equicontinuity of this process to establish asymptotic normality (see Lemma \ref{lem:main_2} for details). \end{remark}
+We then exploit the asymptotic equicontinuity of this process to establish asymptotic normality (see Lemma \ref{lem:main_2}). \end{remark}

 Next we construct a consistent estimator for the variance $V^*$.
 Let

 and let